Alice P. Albright

-Alice Patterson Albright (born 1961) is an American government official who has served as the CEO of the Millennium Challenge Corporation since 2022.
+Alice Patterson Albright (born 1961) is an American government official who served as the CEO of the Millennium Challenge Corporation from 2022 to 2025.

 Early life and education

 Albright is a daughter of former United States Secretary of State Madeleine Albright.
-Her grandfather, Josef Korbel, was Czechoslovakia's ambassador to Yugoslavia, Chairman of the United Nations Commission for India and Pakistan, and a political scientist at the University of Denver, where he founded the Josef Korbel School of International Studies.
+Her grandfather, Josef Korbel, was Czechoslovakia's ambassador to Yugoslavia, chairman of the United Nations Commission for India and Pakistan, and a political scientist at the University of Denver, where he founded the Josef Korbel School of International Studies.
 Her father, Joseph Albright, was a journalist and grandson of newspaper magnate Joseph Medill Patterson, who founded New York Daily News.
 She is a descendent of Joseph Medill, who owned the Chicago Tribune and had been elected mayor of Chicago and is the namesake of Northwestern University's Medill School of Journalism.

 She received her MIA from Columbia University's School of International and Public Affairs and her BA from Williams College.

 Career

-She held a variety of positions in Citicorp, Bankers Trust Company, JP Morgan, and the Carlyle Group prior to entering the nonprofit sector.
+Albright held a variety of positions in Citicorp, Bankers Trust Company, JP Morgan, and the Carlyle Group prior to entering the nonprofit sector.

-From 2001 to 2009, she served as the Chief Financial and Investment Officer for the Global Alliance for Vaccines and Immunization, where she worked on enhancing immunization services in the poorest countries.
+From 2001 to 2009, she served as the chief financial and investment officer for the Global Alliance for Vaccines and Immunization, where she worked on enhancing immunization services in the poorest countries.

-From 2009 to 2013, she served as Executive Vice President & Chief Operating Officer of the Export-Import Bank of the United States.
+From 2009 to 2013, Albright served as executive vice president and chief operating officer of the Export-Import Bank of the United States.

-In 2013, she joined the Global Partnership for Education as CEO.
+In 2013, Albright joined the Global Partnership for Education as CEO.

 MCC nomination

 On August 6, 2021, President Joe Biden nominated Albright to be CEO of the Millennium Challenge Corporation.
 Hearings were held by the Senate Foreign Relations Committee on her nomination on December 14, 2021.
 The committee favorably reported the nomination to the Senate floor on January 12, 2022.
 Her nomination was confirmed by the United States Senate via voice vote on February 7, 2022.

+On 23 May 2024, Albright was among the guests invited to the state dinner hosted by President Biden in honor of President William Ruto at the White House.